deephacks/logbuffers/readme.md

 ### Object logs

-Logs can be written and read in any object format in the same way as the raw log buffer.
+Logs can be written and read in any object format (json, protobuf, avro, etc) in the same way as the raw log buffer.
 Note that each tail instance track its specific type ONLY.
 This is by design so that different log types can be processed and reported separately.